 In the ensuing days and months and years, the Commonwealth family contributed time, skills, insight, effort, money, wit, materials and tools, just like it had from Day One.
 We dug out of the ashes and remade ourselves.

 Even so, economic undercurrents remained strong, and after the fire, not only were we a smaller ship; our crew was lighter, too.
 In one analysis, it was an age of rising costs and stagnating wage-growth, where parents increasingly turned to dual-wage-earning: In so many cases, either both worked outside the home, or at least one worked two jobs.
 From another viewpoint, we stopped associating formally like earlier generations had.
 There just weren’t enough hours in the day for such things.

 By 1998, the club’s roster had dwindled to fewer than 70 members.
 Whispers, though faint, spoke of disbanding.
 Yet that old Commonwealth spirit prevailed, embraced by a new generation.
 We talked, planned, leafleted, barbecued, cajoled, collared, spent, invited, renovated, encouraged and somehow managed to produce yet another renaissance.

-The club today has nearly 300 dues-paying members from all walks of life, and continues to grow every year.
+The club today has nearly 300 dues-paying members from all walks of life, and from many different surrounding communities.
 If you’d like to become a member, we encourage you to contact us for a tour, email us or stop by one of our many events.
-We hold an annual Open House every September to give prospective members a taste of the good food, beer and company the Club has to offer.
+We hold an annual Open House every September to give prospective members a taste of the good food, libations and company the Club has to offer.